flavorjones/concourse-deployer/README.md

 - [x] update bosh manifest for cost savings (see below)
 - [x] letsencrypt certificate tasks
 - [x] deploy windows ruby tools release to the windows vms
-- [ ] consider requiring and using git-crypt for sensitive information
+- [x] support using git-crypt for sensitive information
 - [ ] send PR to bbl for suspending/unsuspending the director VM
 - [ ] stack driver add-on